xossiane/weatherlive/README.md

 - **React Testing Library**: Testing utilities

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

 Thank you for using WeatherApp!
-If you have any questions, feel free to open an issue or reach out to us at [your-email@example.com](mailto:your-email@example.com).
+If you have any questions, feel free to open an issue or reach out to us at [anejosi.lima@gmail.com](mailto:anejosi.lima@gmail.com).
 Enjoy your weather experience!

 ---